isabelc/WooCommerce-Show-Attributes/readme.txt

 == Installation ==

-1. Download the plugin `.zip` file.

-2. Go to **Plugins -> Add New -> Upload** to upload the `.zip` file.
+**Install and Activate**

+1. Install and activate the plugin in your WordPress dashboard by going to Plugins –> Add New.
+2. Search for “WooCommerce Show Attributes” to find the plugin.
+3. When you see WooCommerce Show Attributes, click “Install Now” to install the plugin.
-3. Click "Activate" to activate the plugin.
+4. Click “Activate” to activate the plugin.

+**Setup**

+1. After you activate the plugin, your custom product attributes will automatically be shown at certain locations. ([see which locations](https://isabelcastillo.com/docs/getting-started)).

-4. For each attribute that you want to display, you must check the box for “Visible on the product page.”
-This is a WooCommerce native option and is found on the Edit Product page, under the individual attribute settings.
-If you uncheck that box, the attribute will not be shown.
+2. If you want to show the attributes on the single product page, do this: For each attribute that you want to display, you must check the box for “Visible on the product page.”
+This is a WooCommerce native option and is found on the Edit Product page (for each product), under the individual attribute settings.
+If you uncheck that box, the attribute will not be shown for that product.

-5. Optional settings are at WooCommerce Settings -> Products tab.
+3. Optional settings are at WooCommerce Settings -> Products tab.
 Click on "WC Show Attributes" to see this plugin's options.

 == Frequently Asked Questions ==